codybarr/ns-ticker/README.md

   </style>
 ```

-Here are the css vars that are available now:
+Here are the css vars that have been exposed for customizing:

 `--ns-ticker-font-family`

+Changes the font family for the entire ticker component.

+`--ns-ticker-font-size`

+Changes the font size of the countdown numbers and separators.

+`--ns-ticker-label-font-size`

-Changes the font family.
+Changes the font size of the day/hour/minute/seconds labels.

+`--ns-ticker-grid-row-gap` / `--ns-ticker-grid-column-gap`

+Changes the gap / spacing between the ticker rows / columns.